simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 Extracting the PXE files was added to :program:`unpack_dvd` in :package:`simp-utils-6.4.0`.
 Use the ``-X`` option to tell :program:`unpack_dvd` to extract the PXE files and the ``--no-unpack-yum`` option if you do not want to extract the yum files.

-By default :program:`unpack_dvd` will pull information off the ISO and, using this information, create a directory named <os-family>-<version>-<arch> under the tftpboot rsync directory and extract the PXE files there.
+When PXE file extraction is enabled with the :command:-X option, :program:`unpack_dvd` will, by default,

+  * extract OS version information from the ISO metadata
+  * create a directory for the PXE files in the rsync directory used by :pupmod:`simp/tftpboot` in the production environment.
+    * named <os-family>-<version>-<arch>
-The default rsync directory is :file:`/var/simp/environments/production/rsync/<os family>/Global/tftpboot/linux-install/`.
-To change the environment in rsync directory use ``-e`` option.
-To use an alternate directory specify the path after the ``-X`` option.
+    * The default rsync directory is :file:`/var/simp/environments/production/rsync/<os family>/Global/tftpboot/linux-install/`.

-The rsync directory or the directory you specified must exist before running :program:`unpack_dvd`.

-If run as root, :program:`unpack_dvd` will the set permissions on the PXE files from the directory it copies them to.

-The following example will just extract the PXE files

-* extract the PXE files to :file:`/var/simp/environments/production/rsync/CentOS/Global/tftpboot/linux-install/centos-8.0.1905-x86_64`
+  * extract the files to the created OS directory.
-* link `/var/simp/environments/production/rsync/CentOS/Global/tftpboot/linux-install/centos-8-x86_64` to the above directory.
+  * create a link <os-family>-<major-version>-<arch> to the above directory.
+  * if run as root, change the permisions recursivley on created directoy and its contents to those of the rsync directory.

+Use :code:`unpack_dvd --help` for options to change some of the defaults.

+The following example will extract only the PXE files to the rsync directory:

 .. code:: bash

-   # Place the -X options after the ISO name
+   # Place the -X options after the ISO name.
+   sudo su - root
+   # copy the iso to the system
    unpack_dvd -v 8.0.1905 --no-unpack-yum /myisodir/CentOS--x86_64-1905-dvd1.iso -X

-The following example will

-* extract the RPMs to :file:`/my/repodir/yum/CentOS/8.0.1905`
-* create the repo under :file:`/my/repodir/yum/CentOS/8.0.1905/Updates`
-* extract the PXE files to :file:`/my/tftpboot/`
+The following example will extract both the RPMs and PXE files to alternate directories:

 .. code:: bash

+   sudo su - root
+   # Make the directories.
+Set the permissions as needed.
+   mkdir -p /my/repodir
+   mkdir -p /my/tftpboot
    # The PXE directory must follow the -X option.
-   # Use the -n to prevent the creation of the links.
+   # The -d options changes the directory to extract OS files
    unpack_dvd -v 8.0.1905 -d /my/repodir /myisodir/CentOS--x86_64-1905-dvd1.iso -X /my/tftpboot
+   yum clean all && yum makecache